 As an Amazon Associate I earn from qualifying purchases.

 I was facing an issue with my Android phone just a few days back.
 Somehow the power button on the side rim just fell off.
 I tried to get a new one but it was not available in the market.
 Tried managing to switch it on by other means but struggled with taking screenshots.
 It was a nightmare.
-Then I saw one of my friend using Assistive Touch on his phone.
+Then I saw one of my friends using Assistive Touch on his phone.
 So, I decided to give it a try.
 Even you could be struggling with these kinds of issues.
 Maybe your volume keys are not working or there is an issue with your home button.
 If you are also facing similar issues on your Android phone then these best assistive touch for Android are for you.
 These apps will give you an AssistiveTouch like iPhone.

 Best Assistive Touch For Android To Get Floating Touch